 The police in the UK are friendly and helpful.
 They have a duty to protect everyone and can always be safely approached.
-A police officer from Greater Manchester Police Force answers some questions in an interview available at this link www.britishcouncil.org/eumd-immigration.htm The police are committed to promoting crime prevention and work in partnership with educational institutions, their student bodies, and their staff and students to promote and reinforce student safety messages.
+A police officer from Greater Manchester Police Force answers some questions in an interview available from www.britishcouncil.org/eumd-immigration.htm